magento/devdocs/guides/v2.1/cloud/cdn/fastly-image-optimization.md

     -  Click **Upload** to upload the VCL snippet to your server.

 ## Configure Fastly IO
 You can review and update the default IO configuration settings for image optimization as needed.
 For example, you might want to change WebP and JPEG quality levels for lossy formats or change the format for serving JPEG images to *Progressive* or *Baseline*.
+Also, you can use Fastly IO for more granular image optimization features, such as:

+- Force lossy conversion
+- Deep image optimization
+- Adaptive pixel ratios

 #### To update Fastly IO: